 Buttery Carrot and Swede Mash

 How do I reheat Buttery Carrot and Swede Mash?

-From frozen: Allow to defrost, and heat covered in the microwave for 3-5 minutes then stir.
-Cook for a further 5-7 minutes or until piping hot.
+From frozen: Allow to defrost, then heat covered in the microwave for 3-5 minutes.
+Stir.
+Cook for a further 5-7 minutes — or until piping hot.

+Buttery Carrot and Swede Mash